sjsu-library/unionist/_template/obj5.md

 article.type:
 volume: '1'
 issue: '7'
 transcription: "<p>“O!
 SHAME!
-SHAME!!”</p><p>  ☞“The following paragraph is  extracted from the Unionist of last week:” </p><p>  “’The laudable efforts of the Canterbury worthies to drive Miss Crandall from  her purpose, by withholding from her the necessaries of life, will have the  effect to perpetuate their own well earned fame, if not to attain its primary  object.
-The latest measure which we have heard of their adopting, is the  FILLING MISS C’S WELL WITH MANURE FROM THE BARNYARD,  <em>and then refusing to give her water from their own wells.’”</em></p>" Scholarly Notes:
+SHAME!!”</p><p>  ☞“The following paragraph is<br>  extracted
+  from the Unionist of last week:” <br></p><p>  “’The laudable efforts of the Canterbury worthies to drive Miss Crandall from<br>  her purpose, by withholding from her the necessaries of life, will have the<br>  effect to perpetuate their own well earned fame, if not to attain its primary<br>  object.
+The latest measure which we have heard of their adopting, is the<br>  FILLING MISS C’S WELL WITH MANURE FROM THE BARNYARD,<br>  <em>and then refusing to give her water from their own wells.’”</em></p>" Scholarly Notes:
 Commentary:
 order: '004'